 With six children to care for, aged from four to 18 years old, Sara rarely leaves the house during the day.

-In addition to their hour-long English lesson during the week, each Saturday the pair leaves the children in dad Ali’s capable care, and drive off in the family car with Sara at the wheel.
+In addition to her hour-long English lesson with Bonnie, her English Language Partners' (ELP) volunteer, each Saturday the pair leave the children in dad Ali’s capable care, and drive off in the family car with Sara at the wheel.

 “We don’t talk too much during the drive, unless I am quizzing her on the road signs and rules – or reminding her of the speed limit!”